Starfield-Reverse-Engineering/CommonLibSF/README.md

 ## Notes

-CommonLibSF is incompatible with SFSE and is intended to replace it as a static dependency&mdash;the runtime component is still required.
+CommonLibSF is intended to replace SFSE as a static dependency.
+However, the runtime component of SFSE is still required.

+You may download the PDB for the latest build of CommonLibSF via the [Update PDB](https://github.com/Starfield-Reverse-Engineering/CommonLibSF/actions/workflows/update_pdb.yml) workflow.
+This is useful for importing the latest type information into IDA using the "import PDB" feature.

 ## License